 I have committed my life to gifting portraits to communities that live outside of privilege.
-My truck is my home as I travel and coordinate family portrait days with a variety of social service agencies, shelters, faith and community centers.
+My truck is my home as I travel and coordinate family portrait days with a variety of social service agencies, shelters, and faith and community centers.
 For several years before I left the world of commercial photography, I made time outside work to donate portraits to families dealing with difficult domestic, economic and societal circumstances.
 Jackdaw is a full time expansion of that work.
 This is a gift of love, respect and legacy.
 There is no cost for the families I create portraits for or the agencies that help me coordinate the shoots, nor will I ever profit from the images.
 The families I photograph retain image ownership and rights to the images I create for them.
 I will not be making a book or marketing their images in any way.
 To date I have created free portraits for 563 families.
 Since this is a gift to the communities I serve, this outreach will only survive with your support.
 I hope you will become a patron of this work.